mitre/inspec_profile_coding_conventions/README.md

 ```

+## Check for "Profile Error"

+If an Inspec control execution does not reach a describe block or if a runtime exception is encountered, the control will be bucketed as "Profile Errors" on `Heimdall` and `inspec_tools`.

+Review you InSpec results JSON in Heimdall to verify there are no "Profile Errors" present.

+The only acceptable "Profile Errors" are the ones resulted from incorrect privileges during the InSpec run.

+## Check for risky commands (e.g. rm, del, purge, etc.)

+Validate that risky commands are not being used on the profile that could perform damage or change to the target.

 ## Put in place a profile review process

 Ensure a profile review process is in place to ensure the best practices are adhered to during the development for the profiles.
 A template for profile review used by MITRE is available here.

 https://github.com/mitre/microsoft-iis-8.5-server-stig-baseline/blob/master/Review.md